Your rights at work

 If you face any form of discrimination or harassment in the workplace call the Fair Work Infoline 13 13 94.
 If you would prefer to speak in your own language, call 13 14 50 and nominate your preferred language.

-You have no legal obligation to disclose your disability to your employer, although disclosure may be practical and beneficial in certain situations.
+You have no legal obligation to share information about your disability to a potential employer or once you are in the workplace, although discussing your accessibility requirements may be practical and beneficial in certain situations.
 For example, for safety reasons or if workplace modifications would be useful.
-The choice to disclose is yours and will depend on your individual circumstances.
+The choice to declare is yours and will depend on your individual circumstances.

 If you are injured while at work, you may be entitled to worker’s compensation.
 To find out more contact the relevant Safe Work organisation in your state or territory.